christoga/sartorius/README.md

 # Sartorius
-Sartorius is the surname of a boy who thinks his voice is good, even tho his nothing compared to Stewie Griffin.
+Sartorius is the surname of a boy who thinks his voice is good, even tho he is nothing compared to Stewie Griffin.

-Oh, this repository is all about me roasting my young, naive self who wants to commit every fucking day and every fucking changes  in the code.
+This repository is all about me roasting my young, naive self who wants to commit every fucking day and every fucking changes  in the code.
 Even one space is commited.
 Jesus.

 ## Shitty Projects
 - [Firedova](https://github.com/christoga/firedova) - Only a starter pack for a firebase x cordova app (3/5)